Update: We now have a good idea of when the Apple AirPower might go on sale, as multiple sources have claimed it's hitting stores in March.

 But, AirPower is more than a mat; it's a whole wireless charging system that allows devices to communicate and manage power consumption between them.

-As Apple's head of worldwide marketing Phil Schiller said on stage today, this isn't possible with other wireless charging systems currently available.
+As Apple's head of worldwide marketing Phil Schiller said on stage at the announcement, this isn't possible with other wireless charging systems currently available.

 Schiller said, "We hope people love it, that it encourages others to create more advanced solutions based on technologies like this."